bucketeer-io/openfeature-swift-client-sdk/README.md

 }
 ```

-See our [documentation](https://docs.bucketeer.io/sdk/client-side/ios) for more SDK configuration..
+See our [documentation](https://docs.bucketeer.io/sdk/client-side/ios) for more SDK configuration.

 The evaluation context allows the client to specify contextual data that Bucketeer uses to evaluate the feature flags.